 Hveravellir can also be reached by bus, however only in the summer months.
 The Nordurleid bus company has services that departs from both Reykjavik and Akureyri, depending on the direction you are coming from.

-Hiking around bubbling fumaroles and hot springs will leave you ready to dip into the geothermal pool and using it as a relaxing way to unwind.
-The temperatures vary between 18 and 39 degrees Celsius, depending on all types of weather aspects.
-The pool was created due to a dam being built in the 1950´s, and thank god that they did this so that we are able to enjoy the waters the glaciers have to offer.
+Hiking around bubbling fumaroles and hot springs will leave you ready to dip into the geothermal pool.
+It’s a great way to unwind.
+The temperatures vary between 18 and 39 degrees celsius.
+The pool was created due to a dam being built in the 1950s.

 Hostels and Guesthouses

 Hveravellir in the winter seasons is a beautiful and magical experience.
 The rugged highlands mixed with the snowy glaciers and frozen rivers will leave your eyes wondering where to look next.
 Engulf yourself in the beautiful geothermal area and forget that the cold even exists!

 Just when you think it can’t get any better, the northern lights will sneak up on you.
 You’re in the middle of nowhere but you’re also in the middle of a natural phenomenon!